INCS awards two essay prizes and several travel grants each year:

 - Scholars who are not yet INCS members but wish to have their essays considered may join INCS for the year of the essay’s nomination up until approximately a week before judging commences.

-INCS Stein Prize Winner 2022
+INCS Stein Prize 2025

 The Susan Morgan Graduate Student Essay Prize